stevedonovan/gentle-intro/modules.md

     println!("{:?} {}",f,res);
 }
 ```

+Why two ways to do the same thing?
+Because `boo/mod.rs` can refer to other modules defined in `boo`,
-Let's keep going.
-Update `boo/mod.rs` - note this module is explicitly exported as a submodule!
+Update `boo/mod.rs` and add a new module - note this is explicitly exported as a submodule!

 ```rust
 pub fn answer()->u32 {